Skip to content

 • Using industrial materials

-• Repeating simple geometric forms
+• Repeating simple shapes

-• Focusing on the viewer's physical experience
+• Focusing on the viewer's experience

 Examples of Successful Minimalist Artists